Sweet chilli and Soy baked chicken

 - 1 mug around 350-400ml capacity jasmine rice

 - 1 x 400ml coconut milk

 - 1 mug use the rice mug chicken stock/water

 - fresh lime wedges

 - steamed green beans

-Place in the oven and allow to bake for 30 minutes-45 minutes, glazing every 15 minutes with the glaze in the pan, until the chicken is dark and sticky and cooked through.
+- Place in the oven and allow to bake for 30 minutes-45 minutes, spooning the glaze in the pan over the chicken every 15 minutes, until the chicken is dark and sticky and cooked through.

 - To make the rice, combine the rice, coconut milk, chicken stock/water and salt in a small pot and bring to a simmer over medium heat.
 Cook to packet instructions until rice is cooked through and fragrant.